MalronWall/cloudflare-worker-error-page/README.md

 This project allows you to deploy a custom error page using a Cloudflare Worker.
 With an option for enable maintenance mod, add a banner to a specific or all domain and show a banner when your LTE backup is active

+⚠️ For Now only work with Cloudflare tunnel (Zero trust)

 ![Create worker](images/other/presentation.png)
 ![Create worker](images/other/connection_error.png)
 ![Create worker](images/other/server_error.png)